ansys/pyansys-dev-guide/doc/source/how-to/supporting-python-versions.rst

 .. _PEP 569: https://peps.python.org/pep-0569/
 .. _PEP 537: https://peps.python.org/pep-0537/

-.. admonition:: Consider supporting stable Python versions
+.. admonition:: Consider supporting stable Python versions.

    Stable Python versions are labeled as ``stable`` and only receive security fixes.
-Those labeled as ``dev`` are still receiving bugfixes.
+Versions labeled as ``dev`` are still receiving bug fixes.

-Expect these to be the most commonly used Python versions.
+Expect stable versions to be the most commonly used Python versions.
 Note that some libraries like `NumPy <https://numpy.org/>`_ drop support for older versions of Python earlier than their end of life (EOL) as outlined in `NEP 29
 <https://numpy.org/neps/nep-0029-deprecation_policy.html#support-table>`_.

-Realize that users can still install the older version from PyPI via ``pip`` as the package manager (``pip``).
+You can still install an older version from PyPI using ``pip`` as your package manager.
 When ``pip`` is used, it downloads and installs the most recent version of the library that supports your version of Python.
-You can enforce a minimum- required Python version within ``setup.py`` with:
+You can enforce a minimum-required Python version within ``setup.py`` with:

 .. code:: python